huggingface/datasets/docs/source/dataset_streaming.rst

 Load a Dataset in Streaming mode
 ==============================================================

-When a dataset is in streaming mode, you can iterate over it directly, without having to download the entire dataset.
+When a dataset is in streaming mode, you can iterate over it directly without having to download the entire dataset.
 The data are downloaded progressively as you iterate over the dataset.
 You can enable dataset streaming by passing ``streaming=True`` in the :func:`load_dataset` function to get an iterable dataset.